How a new DAMS Software Upgrade is helping to Streamline Workflows at the Museum of Fine Arts, Houston

 The team will also benefit from the security controls already built into TMS.
 These features allow them to create security groups, and provide a personalized experience for staff members, some of whom have never had access to TMS.

 Marty adds, “The other features are just icing on the cake.
 For example, TMS has the ability to track rights information in both the Objects and Constituents module, so there is no longer a need to maintain that information in two separate systems.”
-As the team discovers the power behind Media Studio during their beta testing, it continues to unlock possibilities for them, and they are finding their process for customized workflows and reporting immensely simplified.
+As the team discovers the power behind Media Studio during their beta testing, it continues to unlock possibilities for them, and they are finding their process for customizing and streamlining workflows and reporting immensely simplified.

 The complicated dual-integration process that the MFAH originally implemented is no longer necessary, and the new workflows they are building are far simpler and easier to maintain.